 Do not over pack and make sure that what you do bring is appropriate and sufficient.
-Keep the weight in your backpack to no more than 10KG by take only the necessities and avoid “nice to have” supplies.
-Consume high-protein foods in light weight package rather than cans to reduce your kg.
+Keep the weight in your backpack to no more than 10KG by taking only the necessities and avoid “nice to have” supplies.
+Consume high-protein snacks in light weight package rather than cans to reduce your kg.
 Always bear in mind that a heavy pack will overtax you and cut off blood circulation to your limbs.
 Less weight also means better balance.

-You have to carry a backpack together with you even though you decide to hire a porter as you may need some necessities along the climb like raincoat, water, jackets, energy foods, medication etc. Also, protect your climbing gear from getting wet (use backpack rain cover / waterproof bag / pack them inside plastic bags – especially the backpack carry by porter).
+You have to carry a backpack together with you even though you decide to hire a porter as you may need some necessities along the climb like raincoat, water, jackets, energy bars, medication etc. Also, protect your climbing gear from getting wet (use backpack rain cover / waterproof bag / pack them inside plastic bags – especially the backpack carry by porter).

-What you prefer to wear on the trail is really a matter of personal preference – it’s all up to you.
+What you prefer to wear to the hike is really a matter of personal preference – it’s all up to you.
 Some climbers prefer to go light with wearing only a t-shirt and shorts for the early stages, adding a warm jacket as they reach higher altitude but some others prefer to wear long-sleeved shirt and pants.
 Just adjust your clothing depending on the weather.
 Remember to bring the necessities with you.
 The infographic below can give you some idea on the climbing equipment you need during your DAY CLIMB (Timpohon Gate to Base Camp).

 The night climb usually is cold and windy.
 Hence, we strongly recommend that you wear in layers as layering is an excellent way to ensure your comfort on the mountain and keep your body warm.
 It allows you to make quick adjustments based on your activity level and changes in the weather.

-– The base layer (against your skin) allows evaporation of moisture produced by your skin; therefore, choose clothing materials that have wicking properties.
+– The base layer (against your skin) allows evaporation of moisture produced by your skin; therefore, choose clothing materials that have moisture wicking properties.

 – The insulated layer traps the warmth produced by your body and protects you from the cold.